erda-project/docs/docs/en/1.6/manual/install/helm-install/comp-schedule.md

    kubectl label node <node_name>  dice/lb="" --overwrite
    ```

-* Step 2: Set the range of nodes to deploy Erda components and dependent components by node labels, and run the following commands on each node to set the label `dice/platform`:
+* Step 2: Set the range of nodes to deploy Erda components and dependent components by node labels, and run the following command on each node to set the label `dice/platform`:

    ```bash
    kubectl label node <node_name> dice/platform="" --overwrite